pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Precision.rst

 when any snapping occurs, and is :ref:`color-coded by dimension
 <ug-dimension-colors>`.
 If snapping occurs in two or three dimensions, the
 color will be the sum of the respective dimensions' colors.
-In the above left image, the Point Target is snapped to the center of the front-right edge of the cylinder's bounds.
-In the center image, the :ref:`precision level
+In the above left image, the Point Target is snapped to the vertical center of the front face of the cylinder's bounds but is not snapped in the Z (up) dimension; the sphere is therefore yellow (red for X + green for Y).
+In the center image, the target is also snapped to the center of the bounds in Z, so the sphere is white (R+G+B).
-<ug-precision-level>` has been increased to keep the target from always
-snapping to a bounds edge, and the target is on the center line of the front face of the bounds, but is not snapped in the Z (up) dimension.

-Effects
+Target Effects
-,,,,,,,
+,,,,,,,,,,,,,,

 When active, the Point Target and Edge Target affect certain drag operations, causing them to snap to the target values when specific conditions are met.